TensorSwarm/TensorSwarm/README.md

 # Contact

-For personal request or commercial support write to: ap@deeplearningrobotics.com
+For personal requests or commercial support write to: ai@deeplearningrobotics.ai